Skip to main content

 Human annotation adds manual scores, labels, and feedback to your traces.
 Use it to evaluate subjective quality, flag edge cases, curate training datasets, and calibrate your automated evals.
 AgentMark supports two annotation workflows:

-• Inline annotation — score a single trace directly from the trace drawer
+• Inline annotation: score a single trace directly from the trace drawer

-• Annotation queues — batch traces into structured review queues with assignment, progress tracking, and multi-reviewer support
+• Annotation queues: batch traces into structured review queues with assignment, progress tracking, and multi-reviewer support

-Animated walkthrough of the annotation queue review flow: queue list, detail view, and review panel The animation shows a reviewer moving through a queue: list view → queue detail with assigned items → side-by-side review panel (trace on the left, score controls on the right) → next item.
+The animation shows a reviewer moving through a queue: list view → queue detail with assigned items → side-by-side review panel (trace on the left, score controls on the right) → next item.

 When to use human annotation